What is the clean food movement?

 What diet do you and your family follow?

-We are working our way towards 90% clean eating with a healthy dose of primal and we are always looking for fun vegetarian and vegan cuisine to include in our lives.
-We seek 90% clean food instead of 100% because we don’t want our kids to grow up feeling removed from other peoples traditions and cultures.
-We attempt to be flexible around holidays and special events.
-We also occasionally have a craving that slips in under the radar.
+My girls and I are working our way towards 90% whole food plant-based eating with an understanding that life sometimes gets in the way of our best intentions.
+We are always looking for fun vegetarian and vegan cuisine to include in our lives.
+We seek 90% WFPB food instead of 100% because I don’t want my girls kids to grow up feeling removed from other peoples traditions and cultures.
+I attempt to be flexible around holidays and special events and also occasionally have a craving that slips in under the radar.

 How many kiddos do you have?
 Where do you live?

-Charlotte is 2 (born late August) and we have one on the way due in late November 2013.
+Charlotte is 8 and Josephine is 6.
 We live in Austin, TX and love love love it.